ROSARIES CHAPLETS JEWELRY SUPPLIES DIRECTORY

 INFLUENCE OF PHOENICIANS AND ETRUSCANS

-The Phoenicians were know for trading gold and silver throughout the Mediterranean Sea and also traveled to India dating back as far as 1000 BC.
+The Phoenicians were know for trading gold and silver throughout the Mediterranean Sea and also traveled to India dating back as far as 1000 bc.
 They also spread their filigree techniques.
-Many settled in southern Italy integrating with the Etruscans, a civilization of the 7th century B.C. dedicated to the arts.
+Many settled in southern Italy integrating with the Etruscans, a civilization of the 7th century bc dedicated to the arts.
 The Etruscan artists fused traditional geometric designs with the Phoenician's oriental influences of floral and figurative designs, refining Filigree to such an extraordinary degree that to this day their designs and techniques are still used by modern jewelers.

 +